-- A student has to register for the courses offered in the even semester as per the scheme of study and examination. - ii) All students are eligible to move from odd semester to even semester during the same academic year.

-iii) However, a student has to register for a minimum of 16 and a maximum of 28 credits including re-registered courses, if any.
+- i) A student has to register for the courses offered in the even semester as per the scheme of study and examination. - ii) Student is eligible to move from odd semester and register for even semester courses during the same academic year. - iii) However, a student must register for a minimum of 16 and a maximum of 28 credits including re-registered courses, if any.